cdjq/DFRobot_RP2040_SCI/README.md

   /**
    * @fn getUnit(eInterfaceList_t inf, char sku[7], char *keys)
-   * @brief Get attribute data units named keys of all sensors.
+   * @brief Get data units of the attribute named keys from sensors connected to all ports.
 Separate attribute units using ","
    *
    * @param keys  Sensor attribute name
-   * @return  The attribute data units named keys of all sensors.
+   * @return  Data units of the attribute named keys from sensors connected to all ports.
 Separate attribute units using ","
    * @n For example, Temp_Air:  C,C
    */
   String getUnit(char *keys);
   /**
    * @fn getUnit(eInterfaceList_t inf, char sku[7], char *keys)
-   * @brief Get the attribute data units named keys of the sensor connected to the designated port.
+   * @brief Get data units of the attribute named keys from sensors connected to the designated port.
 Separate attribute units using ","
    * @param inf    Port select, and parameter search range
-   * @n     ePort1                                          Select Port1, and find attribute units named keys of the sensor connected to port1
+   * @n     ePort1                                          Select Port1, and search get data units of the attribute named keys from sensors connected to port1
-   * @n     ePort2                                          Select Port2, and find attribute units named keys of the sensor connected to port2
+   * @n     ePort2                                          Select Port2, and search get data units of the attribute named keys from sensors connected to port2
-   * @n     ePort3                                          Select Port3, and find attribute units named keys of the sensor connected to port3
+   * @n     ePort3                                          Select Port3, and search get data units of the attribute named keys from sensors connected to port3
-   * @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select Port1, Port2 and Port3, and find attribute units named keys of all sensors
+   * @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select Port1, Port2 and Port3, and search data units of the attribute named keys from sensors connected to all ports
    * @param keys  Sensor attribute name
-   * @return The attribute data units named keys of the sensor connected to the designated port.
+   * @return The data units of the attribute named keys from sensors connected to the designated port.
 Separate attribute units using ","
    * @n For example, Temp_Air:  C,C
    */
   String getUnit(eInterfaceList_t inf, char *keys);
   String getUnit(uint8_t inf, char *keys);
   /**
    * @fn getUnit(eInterfaceList_t inf, char sku[7], char *keys)
-   * @brief Get the attribute data units named keys of the sensor whose SKU is sku connected to the designated port.
-Separate attribute units using ","
+   * @brief Get data units of the attribute named keys from the sensor with a specific sku among sensors connected to the designated port.
+   * @ Separate attribute units using ","
    * @param inf    Port select, and parameter search range
-   * @n     ePort1                                          Select Port1, find the sensor whose SKU is sku connected to port1, and read attribute units named keys
+   * @n     ePort1                                          Select Port1, search the sensor whose SKU is sku from port1, and read data units of the attribute named keys
-   * @n     ePort2                                          Select Port2, find the sensor whose SKU is sku connected to port2, and read attribute units named keys
+   * @n     ePort2                                          Select Port2, search the sensor whose SKU is sku from port2, and read data units of the attribute named keys
-   * @n     ePort3                                          Select Port3, find the sensor whose SKU is sku connected to port3, and read attribute units named keys
+   * @n     ePort3                                          Select Port3, search the sensor whose SKU is sku from port3, and read data units of the attribute named keys
-   * @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select Port1, Port2 and Port3, find all the sensors whose SKU is sku, and read attribute units named keys
+   * @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select Port1, Port2 and Port3, search sensors whose SKU is sku from all ports, and read data units of the attribute named keys
    * @param sku Sensor SKU
    * @param keys  Sensor attribute name
-   * @return The attribute data units named keys of the sensor whose SKU is sku connected to the designated port.
-Separate attribute units using ","
+   * @return The data units of the attribute named keys from the sensor with a specific sku among sensors connected to the designated port.
+   * @ Separate attribute units using ","
    * @n For example, Temp_Air:  C,C
    */
   String getUnit(eInterfaceList_t inf, char sku[7], char *keys);